hamidahoderinwale/cursor-telemetry/components/activity-logger/README.md

 # Cursor Activity Dashboard

-A modern, intuitive dashboard for monitoring and visualizing all your Cursor IDE activity data.
+A modern, intuitive dashboard for monitoring and visualizing all your Cursor IDE activity data with a fully modular, refactored architecture.

 ## Features